NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 COVID-19 General Questions

 What is the 2019 novel coronavirus (COVID-19)?COVID-19 is a new virus that causes a respiratory viral syndrome that can range from a mild cold to severe pneumonia.
-Symptoms include fever, cough, fatigue and shortness of breath.
+A comprehensive list of symptoms is above.

 Is there more than one type of coronavirus?Yes, there are 7 kinds of coronavirus, including the one that causes the common cold.
 Other coronaviruses include SARS-CoV, MERS-CoV and COVID-19.

 How is COVID-19 spread?It’s believed to spread via respiratory droplets produced when an infected person coughs or sneezes, similar to influenza and other respiratory infections.

 Where has COVID-19 spread?Due to the rapidly changing nature of COVID-19, please visit Illinois Department of Public Health, Centers for Disease Control and Prevention, or World Health Organization websites for the latest on the number of confirmed cases and related information in our communities, the United States, and globally.

 Is there a vaccine?Currently, there is not a vaccine for COVID-19.

 What does “contact tracing” mean?
 Contact tracing is used to identify persons who may have had contact with an infected person or with a person who exhibited no symptoms at the time of contact but later developed fever and/or respiratory issues.
 Our public health colleagues collect this and other information about these contacts, then test or treat infected individuals, and trace their contacts in turn.
 This process aims to contain and reduce the spread of COVID-19 in our communities, population, etc.